 As the year’s end was coming to a close, parents stayed in close contact with our team to discuss alternatives to make sure that the kids’ three year head start would not go to waste.
 After much discussion, the parents requested Tamani Foundation to open a primary school on a trial basis.

-Furthermore, a generous donation of land was received in 2015, allowing construction for a new campus that will house the Primary School campus and additional living quarters, both which opened in 2016.
+Furthermore, a generous donation of land was received in 2015, allowing construction for a new campus that would house the Primary School campus and additional living quarters, both which opened in 2016.
 At the start of 2019, we started with 170 children comprising of both nursery and primary students.

-With the nursery now running at full capacity 24 students per class and primary starting to gain momentum, Tamani has embarked on a few initiatives to ease the load on our current infrastructure.
+With the nursery now running at full capacity 24 students per class and primary gaining momentum, Tamani has embarked on a few initiatives to ease the load on our current infrastructure.
 In addition to hiring more staff members to our team, we are investing in an extensive teacher training program that will see our nursery and primary teachers training on classroom and teaching techniques continuously throughout the year.
-Second, due to the small team,we are also strengthening the volunteering program.
-This initiative will offer visiting students and professionals an immersive experience in working in a rural educational setting.
+We have also strengthened the volunteering program; offering visiting students and professionals an immersive experience in working in a rural educational setting.
 Whether young or old, passionate individuals will have the opportunity to aid the teaching program and other areas of the organization’s strategic development in an engaged and vibrant learning community.
 The volunteering program offers short and long term volunteering options for flexibility, and an experience that is truly transformative for anyone who is willing to take the leap.